flan/tyuo/README.md

 knowledge of the language.

-This implementation is almost entirely clean-room, save for the "surprise" calculation, which was preserved for use either as a tie-breaker against tyo's own scoring model or for more-faithful emulation of its inspiration.
+This implementation is almost entirely clean-room, save for the "surprise" calculation, which was preserved for use either as a tie-breaker against tyuo's own scoring model or for more-faithful emulation of its inspiration.

 Notably, this design diverges by concurrently making use of a mix of n-grams, from di-